dillonpan/riot-tft-api/README.md

 ]

 # Taking Match ID's to Pull Match Details
-So we have the list of match ID's now but there's no actual details of each match.
+We have the list of match ID's now but there's no actual details of each match.
 What we can do is create a dictionary where each of the match ID's will be the key and the details for each match can be connected value:
 ```python
 match_dict = {}
 # the link taken from Riot API website